yebrai/Infectnation/README.md

 ## MVP (DOM - CANVAS)

-- game has three ship that moves horizontally
+- Soldier class, moves on Y-exis
-- ship shoots cannonballs up
+- zombie class, moves on X-exis to widht
-- tentacles appear randomly from the top of the screen
+- zombies appear on random x-exis
-- four tentacles stacking will end the game
+- bullets kill zombies
-- cannonballs destroy tentacles
+- the shoot speed increase with kills
-- reload time for shooting cannonballs
+- the zombies respawn appear with kills
-- Increasing dificulty
+- kills counter, and extra animation for each 10 kills

 ## Backlog

 - add scoreboard
-- Ability to start the game on increased dificulty lvl
+- Ability to start the game

 ## Data Structure